datalayer/datalayer/src/DEV.md

 # Datalayer Source Development

-The `Endgame` details for this iteration are tracked in the linked issues.
+The `EndGame` details for this iteration are tracked in the linked issues.

 + Begin: Monday December 2, 2019.
 + End: Sunday November 8, 2019.

-Below is a summary of the top level play items (see the [legend](#legend)).
+Below is a summary of the top level play items.
+See the [legend](#legend) for interpretation.

 ## Datalayer